Liberty University BUSI 340 quiz 7 solutions

 17.

-The number of layers in an organization's hierarchy depends on the number of people employed and the average span of control.
+the number of people employed and the average span of control.

 True False